TRANSFER TO BUPRENORPHINE

-7. Prior to admission, potential residents will need to transfer to a Subutex or Suboxone program (if not already on one) in consultation with their current prescriber and begin a personalized reduction regime in consultation with Buttery staff.
+Prior to admission, potential residents will need to transfer to Subutex or Suboxone (Buprenorphine), if they are not already maintained on such, in consultation with their current Prescriber and begin a personalised reduction regime in consultation with Buttery staff.

 There are generally two ways in which this process of transition from Methadone to Buprenorphine is completed.
 These are referred to as High or Low dose transfers.

 High Dose Transfer – This is recommended to be completed in a medical setting (detox facility) once a participant has reduced to a methadone dose between 60mg – 80mg.
 It is not generally recommended that transfers are attempted on doses higher than 80mg and will unlikely be supported by a prescriber.
 Most prescribers would also advocate for a dose of less than 70mg before commencing the detox process.